-Everest isn't exactly a ‘remote area’ now.
+Everest Base Camp Trek isn’t exactly a ‘remote area’ now.
 Well, maybe in terms of transportation but that was more or less a deliberate attempt.
 It had to be kept that way as so people could enjoy the tranquility of nature without any disturbance.
-Other 'development' however was inevitable so that the place could cater to the 35 thousand plus visitors that come to the region annually.
+Other ‘development’ however was inevitable so that the place could cater to the 40 thousand plus visitors that come to the region annually.
 Due to such extensive interest in Everest, not only has a lot of infrastructures been built but also a lot of studies have been conducted.
 Add to that the plethora of guidebooks on the region and you would think this is an area with very little secrets.
-Fortunately for you, we have listed out amazing facts about Everest region that no main stream information provider will be able to deliver.
+Fortunately for you, we have listed out amazing facts along Everest Base Camp Trek route that no main stream information provider will be able to deliver.

 Here are 5 amazing secrets of Everest region that you have never heard of.